 William "Bill" J. Wilczak, 83, of Amsterdam, NY; passed away Thursday, October 10, 2019, at Saratoga Hospital, surrounded by his family.

-To send flowers in memory of William J. "Bill" Wilczak, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of William J. "Bill" Wilczak, please visit our Heartfelt Sympathies Store.

 Born in Amsterdam, NY on February 19, 1936, he was the son of the late Joseph and Helen (Lenarciak) Wilczak.
 Bill received his education at St. Stanislaus Elementary School and graduated from Wilbur H. Lynch Senior High School, class of 1953.

 On February 15, 1958, he was united in marriage to Lelia (Nethaway) Wilczak.
 As an avid fisherman, he often referred to Lelia as his “Best Catch”.
 The two had an extremely deep and loving relationship.
 His family was very important to him and he enjoyed family gatherings and cooking for anyone who came through the door.
 Bill is survived by their three sons, Christopher Wilczak and his wife, Jennifer, of Cheshire, MA; William A. Wilczak and his wife, Lisa, of Amsterdam, NY, and Eric Wilczak and his wife, Becky, of Winsted, CT; and one sister, Carrie Jane Kwiatkowski, of Beverly, MA.
 He was loved and respected by his grandchildren, William T. and his partner, Daniel Barlow; Casey, Ryan, and Kris Wilczak.
 He had many nieces, nephews, cousins, and brothers and sisters in law.
 Bill was predeceased by his sister, Dorothy.